ZanZver/GitMD/README.md

     </details>
     <details>
         <summary> completed apprenticeship in IT ✅</summary>
-            This apprenticeship was in Wing Yip and I was IT support.
+            This IT support apprenticeship was in Wing Yip.
 My responsibilities were simple as, setting / troubleshooting employee computers, testing new hardware and network analysis.
     </details>
 - 2019-2020<br />
     <details>